The 2014 Microsoft Product Roadmap

 For users familiar with other Microsoft product families, Windows Intune combines a Web-based management console with the desktop malware protection and reporting of the Microsoft Forefront Protection Suite and the update management and hardware/software/licensing inventory capabilities of Microsoft System Center Configuration Manager 2007 or System Center Essentials.

 Among the 1,000 participants in the first beta were some managed services providers (MSPs) who provided feedback about what the tool needed if it was going to make the jump from being focused on the needs of midmarket IT departments to functioning as an MSP management tool.
 The result is the Multi-Account Console, which allows an MSP to see all their customers from one screen.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Dynamics CRM 11